 Stage IIB: A tumor of any size has not spread to nearby arteries or veins.
-It has spread to lymph nodes but not to other parts of the body (T1, T2, or T3; N1; M0).
+It has spread to 1 to 3 regional lymph nodes but not to other parts of the body (T1, T2, or T3; N1; M0).

-Stage III: A tumor has spread to nearby arteries, veins, and/or lymph nodes but has not spread to other parts of the body (T4, N1, M0).
+A tumor that has spread to nearby arteries and veins and may have spread to regional lymph nodes.
+It has not spread to other parts of the body (T4, any N, M0).

 Stage IV: Any tumor that has spread to other parts of the body (any T, any N, M1).